rhjhunt/container-workshop/README.md

-# container-workshop
+# Container Workshop

-Workshop to demonstrate how to use podman, buildah, and skopeo
+Workshop to demonstrate how to use podman and buildah.

+View the _README.md_ in each directory for instructions on how to proceed.